 STEP 3.
 Wait until all photographs are loaded (which takes much longer than in Lightroom) and you can start editing images in batches.

 The image editing interface has several control elements at the top of the workspace.
 In addition to the tools used for standard navigation, the “eye” button allows for comparing the “before and after” images easily, while the nearby slider allows for viewing this effect on different parts of the photo.

 Luminar is supplied with presets.
 Each workspace is built from various filters that you can use to perform an array of image corrections, from shadows to curves adjustments.

 Download these Luminar presets to edit photos easy, fast, and professionally in several clicks.
 Highly recommended for travel, landscape, and street photography.

-One of my favorite things about the Luminar photo editor is that it allows adjusting different panels so that you can quickly alter the workspace by adding or removing sections, zooming in and out of images, and cropping or transforming them from the same panel.
+One of my favorite things about the Luminar photo editor is that it allows for adjusting different panels so that you can quickly alter the workspace by adding or removing sections, zooming in and out of images, and cropping or transforming them from the same panel.
 For instance, you can create a workspace to perform initial alterations and color corrections before creating a new layer and using the noise-reducing workspace.
 Next, you can move onto another layer and workspace related to increasing the sharpness of your photo.